MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

 Ensure you have required dependent libraries from the [Client setup requirements](#client-setup-requirements).

 The following example shows how to use `authentication=ActiveDirectoryIntegrated` mode.
-This example runs on a domain joined machine that is federated with Azure Active Directory.
-A contained database user that represents your Azure AD user, or one of the groups you belong to, must exist in the database, and must have the CONNECT permission.
+This example runs on a domain joined machine that is federated with Microsoft Entra ID.
+A contained database user that represents your Microsoft Entra user, or one of the groups you belong to, must exist in the database, and must have the CONNECT permission.

 Replace the server/database name with your server/database name in the following lines before executing the example: